 We can take a lead from the Maori proverb ‘What is the most important thing in the world?
 ‘He tangata, he tangata, he tangata.’
 It is the people.
 It is the people.
 It is the people.

-A relatively simple framework of a common bond for all employees within a workplace can create an inclusive culture even though the remuneration from this common bond framework is but a small proportion of an employee’s total remuneration.
+A framework of a common bond for all employees within a workplace can create an inclusive culture even though the remuneration from this common bond framework is but a small proportion of an employee’s total remuneration.
 The concept is relatively simple but the power is in the intent

-The motivation by management that now sees employees in an employee partnership as distinct from investor partnership, and the transparency of equal qualification for the common bond portion of remuneration will generate the synergetic engaged cooperative workplace culture that will ensure business success.
+that management now sees employees in an employee partnership as distinct from shareholders or investor partnership, and the transparency of equal qualification for the common bond portion of remuneration will generate the synergetic engaged cooperative workplace culture that will ensure business success.

 This framework creates a climate where employees are more involved in the workings of capitalism and the common bond of co-operation payments ensures that they act as a teamwork community and not as property brought together and used to earn a return on other people’s capital.
 What entrepreneur would not want all employees motivated for the success of their employing enterprise.